huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 }
 ```

-It supports to push an SSL certificate to another HUAWEI CLOUD service, such as Elastic Load Balance (ELB),
+### Push the SSL certificate to another HUAWEI CLOUD service.
-Web Application Firewall (WAF), and Content Delivery Network (CDN).

-## Example Usage
 ```hcl
 # Load the certificate contents from the local files.
 resource "huaweicloud_scm_certificate" "certificate_3" {